Photo from Unsplash

 Morning

-First, for plenty.
-He is not a drop of it, He is a casket full.
-He is not a sprig of it but a whole bundle.
-There is enough in Christ for all my necessities; let me not be slow to avail myself of Him.
+First, for His abundance.
+Jesus is not just a drop of myrrh—He is a whole casket full.
+He is not merely a sprig of myrrh—He is a bundle.
+In Christ, there is more than enough for all our needs.
+Let us not hesitate to take full advantage of Him.

-Our Beloved is compared to a “bundle” again, for variety—for there is in Christ not only the one thing needful but in “Him dwells all the fullness of the Godhead bodily,” everything needful is in Him.
-Take Jesus in His different characters, and you will see a marvelous variety—Prophet, Priest, King, Husband, Friend, Shepherd.
-Consider Him in His life, death, resurrection, ascension, second advent; view Him in His virtue, gentleness, courage, self-denial, love, faithfulness, truth, righteousness.
-Everywhere He is a bundle of preciousness!
+Our Beloved is compared to a "bundle" for variety as well.
+Jesus is not just one thing we need—He contains all we could ever need.
+In Him, "the fullness of the Godhead" dwells.
+Look at Jesus in His many roles: Prophet, Priest, King, Husband, Friend, and Shepherd.
+Consider His life, death, resurrection, ascension, and His future return.
+Reflect on His virtues: gentleness, courage, self-denial, love, faithfulness, truth, and righteousness.
+In every aspect, He is a bundle of preciousness!

-Moreover, Jesus is a “bundle of myrrh” for sovereignty.
-The emblem suggests the idea of sovereign, discriminating grace.
-From before the foundation of the world, He was set apart for His people; and He gives forth His perfume only to those who understand how to enter into communion with Him, to have close dealings with Him.
-Oh! blessed people whom the Lord has admitted into His secrets, and for whom He sets Himself apart.
-Oh! choice and happy who are thus made to say, “A bundle of myrrh is my Beloved unto me.”
+Lastly, Jesus is a "bundle of myrrh" for sovereignty.
+This image speaks of His sovereign and discriminating grace.
+From before the foundation of the world, He was set apart for His people, and He reveals His fragrance only to those who are drawn into close communion with Him.
+Oh, how blessed are those whom the Lord has brought into His inner circle, those for whom He has set Himself apart!
+What a joy to say, "A bundle of myrrh is my Beloved to me!"

 Evening

-And he shall put his hand upon the head of the burnt offering; and it shall be accepted for him to make atonement for him. — Lev 1:4
+He is to lay his hand on the head of the burnt offering, so it can be accepted on his behalf to make atonement for him. — Lev 1:4 BSB

-Our Lord’s being made “sin for us” is set forth here by the very significant transfer of sin to the bullock, which was made by the elders of the people.
-The laying of the hand was not a mere touch of contact, for in some other places of Scripture, the original word has the meaning of leaning heavily, as in the expression, “Your wrath lies hard upon me” (Psalm 88:7).
-Surely this is the very essence and nature of faith, which does not only bring us into contact with the great Substitute but teaches us to lean upon Him with all the burden of our guilt.
+Our Lord’s being made "sin for us" is vividly illustrated by the significant transfer of sin to the sacrificial bullock, which was enacted by the elders of the people.
+The laying on of hands was not just a light touch but a deliberate, heavy leaning.
+In other parts of Scripture, the same word is used, as in "Your wrath lies hard upon me" (Psalm 88:7).
+This is the essence of faith—it doesn’t merely make contact with the Substitute but leans fully on Him, placing the entire burden of our guilt upon Him.